-In an animal study done by the Faculty of Veterinary Science at the University of Sydney, drinking 5 percent goji juice supplied antioxidant activity that offered significant protection against skin disorders and lipid peroxidation of UV light damage.
-Two known endogenous skin antioxidants are present in goji berries, heme oxygenase-1 and metallothionein, which were found to be involved in the photoimmune protection.
-(6)
+In an animal study done by the Faculty of Veterinary Science at the University of Sydney, drinking 5 percent goji berry juice supplied antioxidant activity that offered significant protection against skin disorders and lipid peroxidation of UV light damage.
+Two known endogenous skin antioxidants are present in goji berries, heme oxygenase-1 and metallothionein, which were found to be involved in the photo-immune protection.

-The results show that drinking juice made from goji berries increases your protection against free radical damage from the sun.
+The results show that drinking goji berry juice increases protection against free radical damage from the sun.
 Gojis provide additional photoprotection for people who are susceptible to skin cancer and other skin disorders.

 4. Protect Eye Health

 Goji berry benefits also include the ability to protect eyes from age-related diseases like macular degeneration, the leading cause of blindness in older adults.
 Goji berries are a natural treatment for macular degeneration and beneficial for vision because of their high levels of antioxidants (especially zeaxanthin), which can help stop damage from UV light exposure, free radicals and other forms of oxidative stress.